marine902/lcs-yara-signatures/README.md

-# resproj — LCS-based YARA signature generator
+# LCS-based YARA signature generator

 Automatic generation of YARA signatures for malware families, based on the **Longest Common Subsequence (LCS)** of their binary samples.
 Given a set of